-37 TRAINING FOR GERONTOLOGICAL SERVICES
+37 TRAINING FOR GERONTOLOGICAL SERVICES 3 UNITS Prereauisite: None | Lecture: 3 hours

 Approved class by the California Department of Social Services for those people licensed to work in Residential Care Facilities for the Elderly.
 Course covers business operations, state laws, drugs used by the elderly, psychosocial and physical needs among other topics.